-Our Affiliates are a mix of local authority pension funds and pools, charities and foundations, government representatives, independent advisers, non LGPS pension funds and journalists.
-As at end June 2018, we had 41 Affiliate members signed up.
+Our Affiliates include asset owners, government bodies, independent advisers, researchers and journalists.
+As at end August 2018, we had 47 Affiliate members signed up.
 Most of our Affiliate members have elected to remain anonymous but those signing up have a mix of roles, including pensions managers, chairs of trustees, Local Pension Board members and staff/member representatives on the pensions committee.

 Anthony is an FCA registered Adviser to Institutional Pension Funds.
 He has over 30 year’s professional experience as a Fixed Income Investor and Portfolio Manager.